Sage-Bionetworks/Genie/README.md

 These are instructions on how you would develop and test the pipeline locally.

+1. Make sure you have read through the [GENIE Onboarding Docs] (https://sagebionetworks.jira.com/wiki/spaces/APGD/pages/2163344270/Onboarding) and have access to all of the required repositories, resources and synapse projects for Main GENIE.
 1. Be sure you are invited to the Synapse GENIE Admin team.
+1. Make sure you are a Synapse certified user: [Certified User - Synapse User Account Types](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html#SynapseUserAccountTypes-CertifiedUser)
 1. Clone this repo and install the package locally.

     ```